Wills, Trusts & Probate

 Frequently Asked Questions About Beneficiary Designations

-Generally, beneficiary designations take precedence over instructions in your will for the specific assets they cover, such as retirement accounts and life insurance policies.
-This means those assets will pass directly to the named beneficiaries regardless of what your will states.
-Because of this, it’s essential to keep your beneficiary designations up to date and consistent with your overall estate plan to avoid conflicts or unintended distributions.
+Generally, beneficiary designations take precedence over instructions in a will for the assets they cover, such as retirement accounts and life insurance policies.
+Those account-level forms direct the custodian to deliver assets directly to the named beneficiaries regardless of what the will states.
+Because of this priority, it is important to keep beneficiary forms up to date and coordinated with a will or trust.
+Reviewing all documents together helps avoid unintended results and reduces the chance of conflict or confusion during estate administration.

-Common assets that require beneficiary designations include retirement accounts like IRAs and 401(k)s, life insurance policies, payable-on-death bank accounts, and certain investment accounts.
-These designations facilitate the direct transfer of these assets to the named beneficiaries.
-Ensuring these designations are complete and current is an essential step in comprehensive estate planning.
+Common assets that require or allow beneficiary designations include retirement accounts like IRAs and 401(k)s, life insurance policies, payable-on-death bank accounts, and certain investment accounts.
+These forms facilitate direct transfer of specific assets to named beneficiaries outside the probate process.
+Because each account type may have unique rules and form requirements, it is important to review each account, confirm the institution’s processes, and ensure beneficiary information is complete and current so transfers occur according to your intentions.